Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Bloom: Spring through fall.
 Blooming stops at the first frost in fall or the start of winter.

-Fruit: Small brown seeds within a capsule of dried petals.
+Fruit: Small brown seeds (achenes) within a capsule of dried tepals.

-Stems: No thorns.
-Tendrils allow the vine to climb.
+Stems: Tendrils allow the vine to climb.
 The stems are initially herbaceous and become woody from the bottom up with age.

-Roots: This vine forms underground tubers and can resprout from its roots after freezing temperatures or after being cut to the ground.
+Roots: This vine forms underground tubers which grow larger with age.
+It can resprout from its tubers after freezing temperatures or after being cut to the ground.

-Wildlife: The flowers attracts bees, the seeds attract birds and small mammals.
+Wildlife: The flowers attract bees.
+The seeds attract birds and small mammals.

 Toxic / Danger: No.